 That being said, can you win this man over and ultimately have a relationship?
 Maybe.
 But that depends on whether or not he’d consider you girlfriend material once his brain is ready for a relationship.

 What is he looking for in a long term partner once he’s there?
 Study him, and you’ll learn his values.
 And if you’re two peas in a pod then it’s possible, but you’ll be playing the long game, and you can’t ask for monogamy in the meantime.

 What do I mean by all that?
 Basically that he’s a free agent until he decides to choose a life partner, and you’d have to outlast any other girl he meets until he’s ready for commitment.
 Which might take years.

-Men who are in this phase are making their financial success and the raising of their children their number one commitments, and that likely won’t change until 1) their kids becomes so independent they no longer want dads focus and 2) their career is firmly settled.
+Men who are in this phase are sometimes also making their financial success and the raising of their children their number one commitments, and that likely won’t change until 1) their kids become so independent they no longer want dads focus and 2) their career is firmly settled.